Sintrastes/atak-flix-dev/README.md

 In this repository, we try to put them together!

+Note: This is currently on hold, as calling Flix from Java is currently kind of difficult.
+I may be able to find a work around, but who knows.

 ## Why?

 [Kotlin](https://kotlinlang.org/) is great and all, and is a big improvement over Java, yet the language is still lacking in may ways: